-Perhaps there are some cases where a rebase-like transformation is actually helpful.
-But those cases are rare.
-And when they do come up, running a series of cherry-pick merges achieve the same topology, but with advantages:
+Perhaps there are some cases where a rebase-like transformation is actually helpful, but those cases are rare, and when they do come up, running a series of cherry-pick merges achieves the same topology with several advantages:

 Cherry-pick merges preserve an honest record of history.
 (They do in Fossil at least.
 Git's file format does not have a slot to record cherry-pick merge history, unfortunately.)

 Cherry-picks provide an opportunity to test each new check-in before it is committed to the blockchain

 Cherry-pick merges are "safe" in the sense that they do not cause problems for collaborators if you do them on public branches.

 Cherry-picks keep both the original and the revised check-ins, so both timestamps are preserved.